taogen-docs/resources-of-learning/domains/programming-language-resources.md

 - Efficient
   - C++ High Performance: Master the art of optimizing the functioning of your C++ code (2nd, 2020) by Bjorn Andrist, Viktor Sehr
   - The Art of Writing Efficient Programs: An advanced programmer's guide to efficient hardware utilization and compiler optimizations using C++ examples by Fedor G. Pikus
+- Embedded Systems
+	- C++ in Embedded Systems: A practical transition from C to modern C++ (2025) by Amar Mahmutbegović

 Reference Style - All Levels